-Calls to protect the Amazon rain forest, which supports immense biodiversity and holds about 123 billion metric tons of carbon, are growing desperate as the ecosystem’s destruction accelerates.
-Indigenous peoples in the Amazon have tried to protect the region by monitoring territorial boundaries, blocking dam construction, and more.
-But deforestation has continued at a rapid pace.
+Efforts to preserve the Amazon rain forest, which supports immense biodiversity and locks away about 123 billion metric tons of climate-threatening carbon, are growing ever more urgent as the ecosystem’s destruction accelerates.
+Indigenous peoples have been trying to protect the region by patrolling their territorial boundaries for illegal activities, blocking dam construction, and more.
+But rapid deforestation continues.

-Illegal logging, agriculture and coca cultivation for drug production particularly threaten the Amazon in the Peruvian region the study focused on.
-Outsiders to the community are often the culprits.
-A team of researchers wondered if training local people to use satellite-based “early deforestation alerts” could help.
+Illegal logging, agriculture and coca cultivation particularly threaten the Amazon in the Peruvian Indigenous communities the study examined—and outsiders are often the culprits.
+The research team wondered if providing training for local people to use satellite-based “early deforestation alerts” could help.

-The monitoring program was less effective in its second year, when forest loss was reduced by only 3.3 hectares, compared with control communities.
-Slough and her co-authors think a Peruvian government campaign against coca cultivation that year may have discouraged deforestation in both experimental and control communities’ territories, shrinking differences between the two groups in the pilot program.
+Results for the monitoring program were less striking in its second year, when forest loss was reduced by only 3.3 hectares compared with that in control communities.
+The researchers suggest a Peruvian government campaign against coca cultivation that year may have discouraged deforestation in both experimental and control communities’ territories, shrinking differences between the two groups in the pilot program.

-Experts say this approach to addressing Amazonian deforestation—community monitoring, combined with smartphone early alerts—looks promising.
-“What they found is what you would hope to find,” says Catherine Tucker, a forest governance researcher at the University of Florida, who was not involved in the study.
+Experts say this approach to tackling Amazonian deforestation—community monitoring combined with smartphone early alerts—looks promising.
 “Would this work in all communities that have high risk of deforestation?
-Given the results, it’s worth a try.”
-She points out, however, that the communities in the region are diverse—different factors influence their risk of forest loss and capacity to monitor it.
-For example, some communities may not have access to the resources or training needed for a deforestation monitoring program, or their territories may hold valuable minerals or petroleum that would increase the risk of deforestation by outsiders despite monitoring efforts, Tucker notes.
+Given the results, it’s worth a try,” says Catherine Tucker, a forest governance researcher at the University of Florida, who was not involved in the study.
+But some communities may not have access to the resources needed for such a program, or their territories may hold valuable minerals or petroleum that would increase the risk of deforestation by outsiders despite monitoring efforts, Tucker notes.